Industrial prototype: from proto to production in R&D

 In a hardware context, “tools” are not just software.
 They are a system of combined practices:

-• Technical backlog: prioritisation by technical value and risk (not just business value).
-The R&D technical backlog integrates regulatory requirements, manufacturing constraints and subsystem dependencies, enabling sprint planning that accounts for industrial realities.
+• Work list: prioritisation by technical value and risk (not just business value).
+The R&D work list integrates regulatory requirements, manufacturing constraints and subsystem dependencies, enabling cycle planning that accounts for industrial realities.

-• Physical Sprint Review: prototype demonstrations, test reports, maturity assessments (TRL).
-During a prototype sprint review, the team presents a tangible deliverable (functional mock-up, test result, proof of concept) to stakeholders, anchoring progress in reality.
+• Milestone review: prototype demonstrations, test reports, maturity assessments (TRL).
+During a milestone review, the team presents a tangible deliverable (functional mock-up, test result, proof of concept) to stakeholders, anchoring progress in reality.

 • Agile traceability: linking measurable objectives, regulatory requirements and validation deliverables.
-This iterative traceability ensures the certification file is built sprint by sprint, without a massive documentation phase at the end of the project.
+This iterative traceability ensures the certification file is built cycle by cycle, without a massive documentation phase at the end of the project.

 • Visual management: Kanban adapted to procurement lead times and workshop constraints.
 The industrial Kanban board makes visible the blockages related to suppliers, order lead times and test equipment availability.